raptor419/covidpeakpred/README.md

 # covidpeakpred
-Hactoberfest repo or people trying to predict coronavirus peak in India
+Hactoberfest repo for people trying to predict coronavirus peak in India